 7. Booking a Fado Tour

-You however, do not need to make my mistakes and book an overpriced Fado tour.
+You do not need to make my mistakes and book an overpriced Fado tour.
 If I could do it all over again, I would reserve a table at Tasca do Chico Fado and call it a night.

 8. Boarding Tram 28 in the Middle of the Day

-Unless you relish getting up at the ass crack of dawn or party the night away on a local Lisbon tram (Pink Street is also a great place to party it up and find some of the best Lisbon bars.
+Unless you relish getting up at the ass crack of dawn or partying the night away on a local Lisbon tram (Pink Street is a great place to party it up and the perfect spot to find some of the best Lisbon bars.
 For me partying sadly means staying up past 10 pm).

-***Because Tram 28 is insanely crowded, pickpockets love to hang out here so PLEASE guard your belongings or you could find yourself stranded in the far reaches of Lisbon.
-Trust me, you don’t want to put someone else’s kids through college by accidentally giving away your social security number.
+***Because Tram 28 is insanely crowded, pickpockets love to hang out here so PLEASE guard your belongings or you could find yourself putting someone else’s kids through college by accidentally giving away your social security number.

 Before visiting Lisbon, I didn’t fully appreciate the significance of tile work in the Portuguese culture and architectural landscape.
 But this distinctly Portuguese, artistic medium was actually originally adopted from the Moorish people and has since become an integral and hella awesome part of the Lisbon cityscape.
 So much so that this form of art even has it’s own museum (Actually, this isn’t a big deal in Lisbon since they have a museum for everything from beer, to cars, to water) that is totally worth a visit and free if you purchase a Lisbon Card (more on that later).